 16. Wide Forward Fold

-Sit on the floor, and stretch your legs widely.
-Don’t bend your knees, and keep your legs on the floor.
-Bend forward by sliding your arms over your shins, and pull your upper body after them.
+Sit on the floor and spread your legs wide.
+Don’t bend your knees and keep your legs on the floor.
+Bend forward by sliding your arms over your shins and pulling your torso behind you.

 18. Hip Flexor Stretch

 Muscles highlighted: Psoas, iliacus, quadratus lumborum and piriformis.